esp-rs/std-training/book/src/03_3_http_client.md

 let writer = request.into_writer(0)?;
 let response = writer.into_response()?;
 ```
+✅ Implement sending a `GET` request and receiving a response.

 A successful response has [a status code in the 2xx range](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).